Monday, 16 June 2008

 It was 7 o’clock when we rose, fresh and rested after a warm sleep with socks on.

-With our muesli we had stolen cherries again, then set off by a different route, down to the lake and along the shore, then back up to the village on the old road, the one that was used before the bridge was put in.
+Once again we had freshly-picked cherries with our muesli, then set off by a different route, down to the lake and along the shore, then back up to the village on the old road, the one that was used before the bridge was put in.

 We took a thread of a road through the Plan de Volonne, winding through orchards and devoid of traffic.